 1-2/5 Moralla Road, Kooyong, is significant.
-The form, scale, fenestration and materiality of the Modernist house and unit are of local significance, along with the original front boundary fence and rear courtyard for 2/5 Moralla Road.
+The form, scale, fenestration and materiality of the Modernist house and unit are of local significance, along with the rear courtyard for 2/5 Moralla Road.
 The landscaping for 1/5 Moralla Road and later alterations to the property are not significant.